No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction: Introduction

 The manuscript is organised as follows.
-While the pioneering work of~\cite{Billoir:1985nq,Billoir:1992yq,Fruhwirth:2007hz,Strandlie:2010zz,Fruhwirth:2020zbo} remains authoritative, in Section~\ref{sec:vertex_fitting} we start with a short modern review of vertex fitting aimed at the phenomenology community and derive our fitting algorithm.
-In Section~\ref{sec:graph} we introduce graph-based vertex finding, while we validate our approach and showcase its capabilities in Section~\ref{sec:validation_and_performance}.
+While the pioneering work of~\cite{Billoir:1985nq,Billoir:1992yq,Fruhwirth:2007hz,Strandlie:2010zz,Fruhwirth:2020zbo} remains authoritative, in Section~\ref{sec:vertex_fitting} we start with a brief review of vertex fitting addressed at the phenomenology community.
+In Section~\ref{sec:graph} we introduce our graph-based vertex finding algorithm, while we validate our approach and showcase its capabilities in Section~\ref{sec:validation_and_performance}.
 We then introduce a simple approach to the reconstruction of LLP kinematics in~\ref{sec:LLP} and use the methodologies developed in this work for a full analysis of $\mathrm{BR}(h\to NN)$ in Section~\ref{sec:analysis}, before we conclude in Section~\ref{sec:concs}.
 Additional information on the track model as well as the \textsc{Delphes} implementation is provided in two appendices.